Rectangle-Technologies/jeevika-shah-jewellery-frontend/README.md

 - [ ] This issue is there everywhere where an image is being displayed. ![alt text](image-3.png)
 - [ ] On the product page, implement zoom on hover for images
 - [ ] Size should be a drop-down menu and it should only show the displayName property, not the weightOfMetal. weightOfMetal is for internal use
+- [ ] When the user is not logged in, the plus and minus button on the cart are not working.
+- [ ] In mobile view, on clicking the Profile button, menu bar is not collapsing